rsnape/tarasov-calculus/README.md

 Figures

-The figures
+The figures are placed right now into two folders.
+One folder has scans in the form of PDF and PNGs.
+Other folder has tikz and ggb files, but this set is not complete as yet.
 Some of the diagrams have been recreated using TiKz, mostly from using the export option in GeoGebra.